-The final two-day workshop for the Door County Pilot Design Team to prepare for the implementation phase.
-During Day 1, the Team will evaluate and prioritize concepts developed during the Prototyping Spring.
-On Day 2, the Team will share out to a wide audience of stakeholders and community members to solicit feedback and insights on our concepts.
+The final two-day workshop for the Door County Pilot Design Team was used to prepare for the implementation phase.
+During Day 1, the team evaluated and prioritized concepts developed during the Prototyping Sprint.
+On Day 2, the team shared out their information to a wide audience of stakeholders and community members to solicit feedback and insights on their concepts.

 April – June 2021

-The Door County Pilot Design Team begins developing a series of pilots, based on the concepts prioritized during the Action Workshop.
-The Team will continue to engage with practitioners, subject matter experts, and community members in order to create a clear plan for the final pilot solutions.
+The Door County Pilot Design Team began developing a series of pilots, based on the concepts prioritized during the Action Workshop.
+The team continued to engage with practitioners, subject matter experts, and community members in order to create a clear plan for the final pilot solutions.